codebymehran/my-dot-files/README.md

 - `install.sh` only handles dotfiles
 - Apps are installed separately using `brew bundle`
 - VS Code extensions are installed separately
-- This repo does not use a `macos.sh`